mr-superonion/mr-superonion/README.md

-- 👋 Hi, I’m Xiangchong Li
+- 👋 Hi, I’m Xiangchong Li, [here](http://gfarm.ipmu.jp/~xiangchong.li/me/) is my website.
 - 👀 I’m interested in weak-lensing shear estimation
-- 💞️ I’m looking to collaborate on projects on shear estimation, cosmic shear or weak-lensing mass map
+- 💞️ I’m looking to collaborate on projects on shear estimation, cosmic shear and weak-lensing mass map

 <!---
 mr-superonion/mr-superonion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.